Providing Exceptional Vet Care to Pets and Their Families

 - Thoracic surgeries

-We repair fractures with intramedullary steel pins, and we contract Dr. Caleb Vaughn to come to our clinic and perform bone-plating procedures and other orthopedic surgeries that may result from complex bone fractures.
+Our Travel Orthopedic Surgeon can repair fractures with intramedullary steel pins and perform bone-plating procedures and other orthopedic surgeries that may result from complex bone fractures.
 Our patients that require special skills or equipment may need to be referred to another facility for surgery.
 We have several options for those patients in case we need to do a surgical referral.

 Euthanasia Services & Pet Cremation